wilsonmar/wilsonmar.github.io/_posts/2018-01-13-jmeter-install.md

 ---
 layout: post
-title: "JMeter install on a Mac to load test a RabbitMQ service"
+title: "JMeter install on a Mac to emulate HTTP requests to test load/capacity"
 excerpt: "Know the options, including my shell script that does it all, each step explained"
 tags: [perftest, JMeter]
 date: "2021-07-23"